AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/reports.md

 ### Compliance dashboard

 **Adobe Learning Manager** offers compliance dashboard to all administrators and managers.
 Administrators can create a compliance dashboard and share it with managers.
 Managers will be able to view the newly shared dashboard on their app and can easily track compliance of their team members for a particular training.
 Compliance dashboard allows administrators to categorize custom compliance courses into specific categories  (for example, Sales, Marketing, and Legal).
-Custom compliance categories are powered by catalog labels.
+Custom compliance categories are powered by **[!UICONTROL Catalog Labels]**.

 ![](assets/compliance-dashboard-admin.png)

 _Compliance dashboard-Administrator view_

 Administrators can also check the compliance status for each manager's team by selecting **[!UICONTROL Go to Compliance dashboard]**.
 Administrators can share a set of training courses with managers individually or with a group.
-This helps manager to easily track the compliance of their teammates for the specified training.
+This helps managers to easily track the compliance of their teammates for the specified training.

 #### Admin workflow